 Tip pooling is when a portion or all of the tip money collected in a day is redistributed among tip-eligible employees, either evenly or by a set percentage.
 This practice can increase morale and is a great option for some restaurants.
 However, it’s important to implement correctly, as there are laws—like those forbidding management participation—that must be followed to avoid being fined.

-As calculating tips using a tip pooling method can get confusing, we’ve created a simple-to-use template that will help you divide your tips in a matter of minutes.
+As calculating tips using a tip pooling method can get confusing, I’ve provided a step-by-step guide to help you calculate tip distribution below, as well as a simple-to-use template that will help you divide your tips in a matter of minutes.
 Download it for free below.

 To understand tip pooling, you must have a firm grasp of the following key terms: